 Why the redaction?
 Why should this phrase be subject to Exemption 5?
 It refers to a document dated August 9, 2017, and its title is clearly indicated in the list of attachments: “Draft Lease Renewal Scenarios w[ith] comment.”
 How did Hawbecker characterize these scenarios?* Or could this be a case of sloppy redaction, where the reviewer did not notice the paper title in the list of attachments?
 If so, why should the reviewer not want to indicate that David Bernhardt was presented with a list of “lease renewal scenarios” prepared in August 2017?

 Clearly, legal issues as well as political sensitivities were at play, and still are.
 In December 2017, the Solicitor’s office brings Ron Mulach, Office of the General Counsel at USDA, into the loop; OGC makes some changes to the letter the Bureau of Land Management will send to the Forest Service, notifying them of the new disposition.
 Other communications with attorneys at the Department of Justice, most likely regarding ongoing litigation, were not included in this release because they will “require consultation” with DOJ, according to the letter accompanying these records.
-A December 5 note about comments received on the draft from the Environmental and Natural Resources Division and a query from an ENRD attorney at the asking when the new M-Opinion will be issued are among the traces of those communications.
+A December 5 note about comments received on the draft from the Environmental and Natural Resources Division and a query from an ENRD attorney asking when the new M-Opinion will be issued are among the traces of those communications.

 These documents also heighten the impression that there might have been some tension between political appointees and career attorneys at DOI in that first year of the Trump administration.
 Duplicates of some previously released emails show Gary Lawkowski, the political appointee who was then serving as Counselor to fellow Koch alumnus Daniel Jorjani, running some kind of independent operation within DOI.
 Lawkowski asks to see the mineral leases in November.
 He then drafted, or announced that he was drafting, his own version of the M-Opinion, which appears to have created confusion.
 As we know, he also floated the idea that the new M-Opinion should be positioned as a critical minerals play.
 While Lawkowski is pushing that industry-friendly line, Richard McNeer, who has been with the Solicitor’s Office since 1998, suggests including some talking points about how the public can make its views known to the Bureau of Land Management and the Forest Service.